 Pregnancy can be one of the best times to bond with your partner.
 Scotty and I found so many reasons to love each other even more throughout the course of Nugget’s very unexpected pregnancy.
 Whether it’s taking birthing classes, buying parenting books, or just reading to your belly, there are tons of ways to make your husband feel included in this special time.
 The more you try to include your husband in the whole process, the happier you both will be.

 Don’t stop bonding after the pregnancy is over!
-There are also lots of ways to include your husband in breastfeeding and ways to make your husband feel special after the baby comes!
+There are also lots of ways to include your husband in breastfeeding (and don’t forget to pick up your free breastfeeding pillow here using code “simplelivingmommy”)and ways to make your husband feel special after the baby comes!
 Plus, don’t miss my tips on how to have an awesome sex life after you become parents – even if you’re co-sleeping or bed-sharing like us.

 Did you do anything special to include your husband in your pregnancy journey?
 What tips can you give other soon-to-be moms and dads?
 Let me know in the comments!